-0.5 Credit/Semester Elective Grade 9-12 This course is appropriate for students with a range of woodworking experience, from "beginner" to "advanced."
+√x Woodworking & Design I 0.5 Credit/Semester Elective Grade 9-12

+This course is appropriate for students with a range of woodworking experience, from "beginner" to "advanced."
 This course has a strong academic planning and design element in addition to hands on practice, and students can expect to research and write extensively.
 Course content will be shaped in part by the interests and abilities of each class.
-Content will include shop safety, tools and equipment, planning and design, selection materials, materials assembly and final surface preparation.
+Content will include shop safety, tools and equipment, planning and the design process, CAD (Computer Aided Design), selection of materials, materials assembly and final surface preparation.
 The class will promote a familiarity with traditional hand tools as well as portable power and machine tools.
 Students will expand their knowledge and experience through various projects, lessons, and vocabulary.
-The projects are designed to provide students as much experience as possible in a wide variety of woodworking and joinery techniques, using skills that transfer well to the post-secondary economy
+The projects are designed to provide students with as much experience as possible in a wide variety of industrial, woodworking and joinery techniques, using skills that transfer well to the postsecondary economy.